Pixeltao CXA NES Palette

 Install instructions

-Photoshop: Load the *.aco file into your swatches.
+Photoshop: Load the *.aco file or *.act file into your swatches.

 Emulators, MiSTer FPGA core or other: Load the *.pal file as a custom palette.